Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Uniqueness Results

 This implies that all nonzero DFT coefficients are contained in the set $\set{\tilde{X}_{\lambda k,\lambda l}: 0\le \lambda < D}$.
 Therefore, we have $\tilde{X}_{k'l'}=0$ if there is no $\lambda$ such that $k'=\lambda k \pmod{N_1}$ and $l'=\lambda l \pmod{N_2}$, as desired. \end{proof}

-We now provide two examples that illustrate the application of \Cref{lem:amb2D}.
-Both examples build on \Cref{ex:amb1D_6}.
+We now provide two examples that illustrate the application of \cref{lem:amb2D}.
+Both examples build on \exref{ex:amb1D_6}.
 The first example demonstrates a straightforward case where $D=N$.
 The second example exhibits a more involved setup with $D \ne N$.